probmods/probmods2/exercises/14-bayesian-data-analysis.md

 A. Would you proceed with more data collection or would you change your paradigm?
 How did you come to this conclusion?

 B. In part A, you probably used either a value of task-difficulty or the full distribution of values to decide about whether to continue data collection or tweak the paradigm.
 We find ourselves with a similar decision when we have models of psychological phenomena and want to decide whether or not the model has fit the data (or, equivalently, whether our psychological theory is capturing the phenomenon).
 The traditional approach is the value (or "point-wise estimate") approach: take the value that corresponds to the best fit (e.g. by using least-squares or maximum-likelihood estimation; here, you would have taken the Maximum A Posteriori (or, MAP) estimate, which would be 0.9).
 Why might this not be a good idea?
 Provide two answers.
 One that applies to the data collection situation above, and one that applies to the metaphor of model or theory evaluation.

+## Exercise 3: BDA of Bayesian Cognitive Models

+We saw in this chapter how to analyze our models of cognition by using Bayesian statistical techniques.
+Compare and contrast the results of our cognitive model of tug-of-war with our regression models.
+Some questions to ponder:

+* What phenomena in the data was it better able to capture?

+* What, if anything, did it fail to capture?

+* Are there other aspects of the model you could 'lift' into the Bayesian Data Analysis (i.e. fixed parameters that you could put a prior on and include in your joint inference)?

+* How does WebPPL expose commonalities between these two models?

 ## Exercise 4